healthbridgeltd/ui-tests-boilerplate/README.md

   When they complete the "login" form
   Then their account dasboard should be displayed
 ```
-Ideally we try to keep this high-level so we can reuse it and it is easy to understand by business.
+Ideally we try to keep this high-level so we can reuse it and keep it easy to understand for the business.
 Next we need to translate this into steps:
 ```javascript
 import { Given, When, Then } from 'cypress-cucumber-preprocessor/steps'